the-5-important-factors-in-singapore-property-investment

 Singapore has only known one government since its independence in 1965, and it is not about to change anytime soon.
 For foreign investors, this provides a stable political climate to ‘park’ their funds and grow their property investments.

-Singapore is also very efficient and transparent when it comes to doing business here.
-It also has an established and fair legal framework, while corruption is highly frowned upon.
-Due to its safe haven status, it is a magnet for many foreign investment funds and ultra-high-net-worth (UHNW) individuals.
+Singapore is also very efficient and transparent when it comes to doing business in the country.
+It also has a pro-business framework and an established and fair legal system, while corruption is highly frowned upon.
+Due to its safe haven status, it naturally becomes a magnet for many foreign investment funds and ultra-high-net-worth (UHNW) individuals.

 In recent years, Singapore has witnessed a rapid growth of Family Offices where foreigners transfer a significant amount of their wealth here to be managed.

-Many of these rich Chinese have ventured into foreign property investments and Singapore is one of their main destinations.
-The reasons for doing so is to preserve their wealth and avoid the scrutiny of the country’s communist rulers.
-This has helped to keep Singapore’s property market buoyant despite a slew of government’s property cooling measures that have imposed hefty tax on property purchase by foreigners.
+As such, many rich Chinese have ventured into foreign property investments, with Singapore being one of their main destinations.
+The reasons for doing so are to preserve their wealth and avoid the scrutiny of the country’s communist rulers.
+This has helped to keep Singapore’s property market buoyant although the latest property cooling measures imposed by the Singapore government on 27 April 2023 that saw a hefty hike in ABSD (stamp duties) from 30% to 60% has significantly curtailed foreign demand.

 Economic Outlook and Market Conditions

 The economic outlook and market conditions are essential factors to consider when investing in Singapore's property market.
-The economy's stability and growth potential play a crucial role in the real estate market's performance.
+Its economic stability and growth potential have played a crucial role in the real estate market's performance.

-Despite the economic headwinds that Singapore is facing - US and Swiss Banking crises, rising interest rates, and Russia-Ukraine war - the economy is still forecast to grow between 0.5% to 2.5% in 2023 by the Ministry of Trade and Industry.
+Despite the economic headwinds that Singapore is facing - US and Swiss Banking crises, elevated interest rates, and economic disruptions due to the Russia-Ukraine war - the economy is still forecast to grow between 0.5% to 2.5% in 2023 by the Ministry of Trade and Industry.

 So far, Singapore's property market has remained resilient despite widespread weakening in many countries around the world.

-This can be attributed to Singapore strong economic fundamentals while the series of property cooling measure in the last two decades have prevented a property bubble from forming by tempering property speculation and allow the market to grow in line with economic fundamentals.
+This can be attributed to Singapore's strong economic fundamentals while the series of property cooling measures in the last two decades have prevented a property bubble from forming by curtailing property speculation and allowing the market to grow in line with economic fundamentals.

-The property cooling measures have also ensured prudent borrowing by households to finance their properties (more on this below).
+The property cooling measures have also ensured prudent borrowing by households to finance their properties (more on this below), enabling most of them to overcome the significant rise in mortgage rates.

 Singapore Property Investment Provides Long-Term Capital Gains

-Looking at historical records, Singapore property investment offers long-term capital gains and it mostly outstrips the returns from saving and fixed deposits.
-Singapore properties also offer a good hedge against inflation.
-Although there have been dips during economic recessions and global financial crises, property prices have always recovered to record new peaks (refer to Chart 2).
+Although there have been dips during economic recessions and global financial crises, property prices have always recovered to record new peaks.

-Hence, many have turned to property investment to grow and preserve their wealth.
+Hence, it is no surprise that have turned to property investment to grow and preserve their wealth.

 Scarcity of Land In Singapore

-As a result, the only way for housing developers to acquire freehold land is through en bloc sale of existing freehold properties.
-But some of the freehold land purchased by developers are being redeveloped and sold with 99-year leases.
+As a result, the only way for housing developers to acquire freehold land is through en-bloc acquisition of existing freehold properties.
+However, some of the freehold land purchased by developers are being redeveloped and sold with 99-year leases.
 This is to ensure the land will revert back to them once their leases end.

 With freehold land getting scarcer, will freehold properties offer better ROI than 99-year leasehold properties for those looking at Singapore property investment?

-To answer this question, let's examine how these two segments have performed below.
+To answer this question, let's examine how these two segments have performed below over the last 10-year period.

 Singapore Property Investment - Freehold Versus 99-Year Leasehold

-As can be seen from Chart 3, over a 10-year period over the whole of Singapore, 99-year leasehold properties appreciated an impressive 45.6% compared to 34.5% for freehold properties.
+As can be seen from Chart 3, over the last 10-year period across the whole of Singapore, 99-year leasehold private properties appreciated an impressive 61.48% compared to 29.05% for freehold properties.

-Next, let's zoomed in on a specific district and compare how two properties located near each other performed (refer to Chart 4).
+Next, let's zoom in on a specific district and compare how two properties located near each other performed (refer to Chart 4).

-Located in Singapore's District 15, the Cote D’Azur is a 99-year leasehold property while The Belvedere is freehold.
+Located in Singapore's District 5, Clementiwoods is a 99-year leasehold property while The Parc is freehold.
+They are located just 4 minutes drive apart.

-The Cote D’Azur was launched in early-2002 and The Belvedere in late-2004, a difference of less than three years.
-As can be seen from Chart 4, the average price of Cote D’Azur has appreciated by 153.6% since its launch versus 136.8% for The Belvedere.
+Clementiwoods was launched in January 2007 and The Parc in August 2007, a difference of just seven months.
+As can be seen from Chart 4, the average price of Clementiwoods has appreciated by 118.71% since its launch versus 94.08% for The Parc.

-Although the above illustrations may not be 100% representative of the whole real estate market in Singapore, this is something to ponder about when investing in a property in Singapore.
+Although the above illustrations may not be 100% representative of the whole real estate market in Singapore, the above two illustrations are worth pondering on whether to invest in a 99-year leasehold or freehold property in Singapore.

 If there are any properties you wish to gain a deeper insight into, please WhatsApp or Email Me.